The role of a manager requires organising, controlling, planning and motivating others to perform the work of the organisation.

 - The leadership portfolio is the final piece of assessment to submit:

-- The typical portfolio is around 6,000 words in length and consists of a series of online exercises to complete.
+- A portfolio of 6,000 words maximum consisting of a series of online exercises to complete.

 - Nahavandi, A. The art and science of leadership.
 (Harlow: Pearson, 2014) 7th edition.
 Chapter 10 Developing leaders.